Trees – do you need permission to cut them down?

 - Felling fruit trees, or trees growing in a garden, orchard, churchyard or designated public open space (eg. under the Commons Act 1899).

-- Felling trees immediately required for the purpose of carrying out development authorised by planning permission (granted under the Town and Country Planning Act 1990) or for work carried out by certain providers of gas, electricity and water services and which is essential for the provision of these services.
+- Felling trees immediately required for the purpose of carrying out development authorised by planning permission (granted under the Town and Country Planning Act 1990) or for work carried out by certain providers of gas, electricity and water services and which is essential for the provision of these services or for carrying out permitted development rights.

 - Felling necessary for the prevention of danger or the prevention or abatement of a nuisance (eg. which may involve threat of danger to a third party).
 This exemption will only apply if there is a real rather than a perceived danger.
 The Forestry Commission may be able to give you advice that would minimise the danger without felling the trees.
 You may be prosecuted for illegal felling if it is shown that the tree did not present a real or immediate danger.